hyperledger-labs/blockchain-analyzer/docs/Multichannel_setup.md

 ```
 ./fabricbeat -e -d "*"
 ```
-To use the agent with the `basic` network from the `blockchain-analyzer/network` folder, you can start the agent using:
+To use the agent with the `multichannel` network from the `blockchain-analyzer/network` folder, you can start the agent using:
 ```
-ORG_NUMBER=1 PEER_NUMBER=1 NETWORK=multichannel ./fabricbeat -e -d "*"
+ORG_NUMBER=1 PEER_NUMBER=0 NETWORK=multichannel ./fabricbeat -e -d "*"
 ```
 The variables passed are used in the configuration (`fabricbeat.yml`).
 To connect to another network or peer, change the configuration (and/or the passed variables) accordingly.